kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Reputation and identity is a deep field and beyond the scope of this essay, but it is worth gesturing towards how these ideas might be combined.

+#### Audience Compensation

+While pairwise voting processes are often seen as more inherently engaging than other forms of voting, it would be naive to expect ongoing voter participation without some external incentive or motivation -- financial, relational (status), or both.

+Financial rewards are straightforward, but can incentivize mercenary behavior and, being zero-sum, create a drag on resources.
+Non-financial rewards, such as digital collectibles which double as attestations for a public goods funding reputation system, represent an underexplored and positive-sum alternative.

 # IV.
 Continuous Funding

 Possibly the most significant application of pairwise methods is the idea of "continuous funding."